Retrieving and Creating DNS Records

 your shell or programming language may require another layer of quotes!
 By

-is an integer field, so the JSON value does not contain
+contrast, ttl is an integer field, so the JSON value does not contain

 quotes.